nasa/oceandata-notebooks/README.md

 $ git add book/notebooks/path/to/new/tutorial.ipynb
 ```
 Opening the notebook this creates under `book/notebooks` in JupyterLab will add unwanted
 metadata.
-Do not commit any changes introduced by opening the notebooks.
+Do not commit any changes introduced by opening the new notebook.

 ## How to Cite